Shadabdullah/Shadabdullah/README.md

 and an unwavering dedication to quality</p>

    - ⚡Engaged in the study of data science and artificial intelligence.
    - ⚡Enhancing my abilities through participation in open source projects.
-   - ⚡During my leisure hours, I indulge in the intricate game of chess and conquer perplexing challenges on Leetcode.
+   - 🆓 During my leisure hours, I indulge in the intricate game of chess and conquer perplexing challenges on Leetcode.
-   - ⚡I explore the fascinating realm of philosophy and delve into the insightful musings of great thinkers.
+   - 🔭 I explore the fascinating realm of philosophy and delve into the insightful musings of great thinkers.